 His/her capacity to manufacture and produce that solution depends on both intelligence and work.

 Individuals who don’t have sufficient mental capacities to integrate knowledge and produce solutions cannot provide as much value as people that can.

-Even though intelligence is not sufficient to provide massive value (you also need to work), it is nonetheless necessary.
+Even though intelligence is not sufficient to provide massive value, it is nonetheless necessary.

 Differences in intelligence remains a huge taboo in our so-called “meritocratic society”.

 You will probably have understood by now that this society is not meritocratic at all.